General Value Function Networks: Problem Formulation

 provides a sufficient state $\svec_{t+1}$.
 The update function $f$ is parameterized by a weight vector $\weights \in \weightspace$ in some parameter space $\weightspace$.
 An example of a simple RNN update function, for $\weights$ composed of stacked vectors $\weights^{(j)} \in \RR^{\statesize+\xsize}$ for each hidden state $j \in \{1, \ldots, \statesize\}$ is, for activation function $\sigma: \RR \rightarrow \RR$,

-In many cases, learning a sufficient state under function approximation may not be possible; instead, this state is approximated so as to improve prediction accuracy of the target $y_{t}$.
+In many cases, learning a sufficient state under function approximation may not be possible.
+Instead, this state is approximated so as to improve prediction accuracy of the target $y_{t}$.

-The goal in this work is to develop an efficient algorithm to learn this state-update function, particularly one that is not dependent on number of steps back-in-time.
+The goal in this work is to develop an efficient algorithm to learn this state-update function.
 Most RNN algorithms learn this state-update by minimizing prediction error to desired targets $y_t \in \RR$ across time.
 For example, for $\yhat_t = \svec_t^\top \wvec$ for weights $\wvec \in \RR^{\statesize}$, the loss for $\weights$ on time step $t$ could be

+This objective, however, can be difficult to optimize.
+The weights $\weights$ can influence the state variables far back in time, with small changes for early states resulting in big changes to the state many steps later.
+This sensitivity to the weights can result in both vanishing and exploding gradient problems \citep{pascanu2013onthe}.
+Even worse, the problem is under-constrained, particularly if there is a scalar target.
+The loss may encourage the weights to change the immediate state $\svec_t$ quite a bit---just to reduce error for this single stochastic target---resulting in potentially destabilizing changes to the weights that influence states all the way back in time.

-We pursue an alternative strategy, inspired by predictive representations, where the state-update function is learned such that each hidden state is an accurate prediction about future outcomes, as described in the next section.
+One strategy is to consider how to constrain the state variables, so as to avoid changes just due to the targets, and stochasticity in the targets.
+We pursue a strategy, inspired by predictive representations, where the state-update function is learned such that each hidden state is an accurate prediction about future outcomes, described in the next section.